zio/zio-prelude/docs/functionaldatatypes/validation.md

   Validation.validateWith(validateName(name), validateAgeString(age))(Person)
 ```

-Now we are combining "parallel" and "sequential" validations.
+Now we are combining accumulating errors and chaining validations.

 Validating the age will proceed by validating that the age can be parsed into an `Int` and then that the age is not negative.
 This will return either a validated age or a validation error if either of these steps failed.